-The Non-Current Governmental Liabilities Account Group - used to record all longterm obligations of the City, such as bonds, compensated absences, other long-term debt and deferred inflows of resources for pension.
-Unaudited information on the City's components of long-term obligations appears in Note 5.
+The Non-Current Governmental Liabilities Account Group - used to record all long-term obligations of the City, such as bonds, compensated absences, other long-term debt and deferred inflows of resources for pension.
+The City has not reported the non-current governmental liabilities account group.
+Unaudited information on the City's components of long-term obligations is discussed in Note 6.